tacrolimus (generic name)

 - Women's Health

-What is this medicine?TACROLIMUS (ta KROE li mus) is used to prevent organ rejection after a transplant.
+What is this medicine?TACROLIMUS (ta KROE li mus) is used to decrease the immune system's response to a transplanted organ.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: